wagtail/wagtail/docs/topics/writing_templates.md

 A custom variable name can be configured on the page model {attr}`wagtail.models.Page.context_object_name`.
 If a custom name is defined, `page` is still available for use in shared templates.

-Additionally `request`. is available and contains Django’s request object.
+Additionally `request.` is available and contains Django’s request object.

 ## Static assets